UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-iota/README.md

-# Natural language processing course 2023/24: `Put name of your project here`
+# Natural language processing course 2023/24: Conversations with Characters in Stories for Literacy

-Please, organize README and the whole structure of the repository to be self-contained and reproducible.
+The project repository by team `iota`.
+For course `Natural language processing` in 2023/24.
+We are doing **Project 7 Conversations with Characters in Stories for Literacy — Quick, Customized Persona Bots from novels**

+Project structure:

+- `/report`: Contains the final report of the project.
+Currently only draft, since its' the first phase of the project.
+- `/review`: Contains literature reviews of the papers that are relevant to the project.
+  - `/review/pdfs`: Contains the pdfs of the papers for easy access.
+  - `/review/images`: Contains the images used in the reviews.

+**Note for us** This README must be kept updated.
+The code must be self-reproducible and well documented.